alperentahta/dobby/README.md

 # dobby
-Tensorflow wrapper for faster development.
+A data science elf for faster development.